mdhender/ottomap/README.md

 Spaces, line breaks, page breaks, and section breaks are important to the parser.
 Please try to avoid altering them.

+> WARNING: Please don't make changes your original turn report (the `.DOCX` file).
+> You may not be able to revert back to the original file.

 ## Grids and the Big Map